secersh/etzee/README.md

 # le-board
-is split orthogonal modular wireless keyboard
+is a split orholinear modular wireless keyboard